prochris2277/project-0/README.md

- Digital Business Card Assignment
+ Profile Card Assignment
-This project is a submission for the Borderless-Dev assignment.
+This is a project aimed at testing past knowledge of html,css and vanila javascript